 The annual transfer pricing return (form 2257-SD) must be submitted electronically within six months following the corporate income tax return filing deadline.
-This year, no extended deadline was granted due to the health crisis.
-Companies closing on 31 December 2020 will therefore have to file the return by 4 November 2021 at the latest.
+As such, companies closing on December 31st, 2021, will therefore have to e-file the return by November 3rd, 2022 at the latest.

 The completion of the form is usually underestimated by the taxpayers and even forgotten.
-Our recent experience in tax audits shows that tax inspectors are more and more using the inconsistencies between the form and the statutory accounts which does not help managing smoothly the relationship with tax inspectors.
-In addition, this return can provide an initial diagnosis of the adequacy of your transfer pricing policy.
+However, our recent experience in tax audits shows that tax inspectors are more and more using the inconsistencies between the form and the statutory accounts which does not help managing smoothly the relationship with tax inspectors.
+In addition, this return allows us to make an initial diagnosis of your transfer pricing policy.

 Remember that it is, for many taxpayers, …

 This disclosure requirement applies to French legal entities as well as to French permanent establishments of foreign entities:

 - Whose annual turnover excluding VAT or gross assets is equal or higher than €50 million; or

 - Which hold or are held, at the end of the financial year, directly or indirectly, at more than half of the capital or voting rights, by a French or foreign entity which satisfies the above-mentioned condition; or

 - Which belong to a tax consolidation group when one of the member companies meets one of the above-mentioned conditions.

 a lighter version of the transfer pricing documentation…